War Memorial with beautiful rural Northampton in the background.

 Peter was working at a garage in Midland when he enlisted 6 Dec 1940.
 He survived to return to Australia.

 His brother James Archibald McLaughlin Born 1921, also enlisted and died January 1944 over Germany.
 His burial place is Charlottenburg, Charlottenburg-Wilmersdorf, Berlin, Germany.

-Otherwise known as Ron, Simkin Returned to Australia and took up farming north Northampton.
+Otherwise known as Ron, Simkin returned to Australia and took up farming north of Northampton.
 He married and had a family.